-	- The Laterophysic Connection in Butterflyfishes – The swim bladders of teleost fishes have repeatedly evolved associations with the inner ear (otophysic connections), which enhance the reception of sound.
+- The Laterophysic Connection in Butterflyfishes – The swim bladders of a diversity of teleost fishes have convergently evolved associations with the inner ear (otophysic connections) that enhance the reception of sound.
 We have described the comparative anatomy, development, and systematic significance of the laterophysic connection, a unique swim bladder-lateral line linkage in butterflyfishes in the genus Chaetodon, which is hypothesized to enhance the ability of the lateral line system to respond to acoustic stimuli in the context of critical behaviors, including territoriality and monogamous social systems.
 Tricas and Webb (2016) reviews this work as well as the behavioral and physiological work on sound production and sound reception carried out by the Tricas lab.
 Funded by NSF grants IBN 9603896 and IBN 0132607.
 See: Butterflyfish Project page.

-- The Lateral Line System of Damselfishes, Wrasses, and Parrotfishes – As part of her PhD dissertation (1988), Dr. Webb examined the diversity and evolution of patterns (complete, incomplete, disjunct) of the trunk canal with respect to body shape and morphology of the lateral line scales (see Webb, 1990).
+- The Lateral Line System of Damselfishes, Wrasses, and Parrotfishes – As part of her PhD dissertation (1988), Dr. Webb examined the diversity and evolution of patterns (complete, incomplete, disjunct) of the trunk canal with respect to body shape and morphology of the lateral line scales (see Webb, 1990, in Copeia).

 Flow Sensing in the Deep Sea: The Lateral Line System of Stomiiform Fishes